A proof system for graph (non)-isomorphism verification: Proofs of lemmas and theorems

-Finally, for \texttt{PruneParent} rule, we prove its correctness by induction on the proof length, by noticing that if all the children of a node $\nu$ are not ancestors of the canonical leaf, then $\nu$ is also not an ancestor of the canonical leaf. \end{proof}
+For the rule \texttt{PruneParent}, we may notice that if all the children of a node $\nu$ are not ancestors of the canonical leaf, then $\nu$ is also not an ancestor of the canonical leaf.